Distortion of surfaces in 3-manifolds: Surfaces in non-geometric 3-manifolds

 \begin{defn} Let $M$ be a Seifert fibered space, and $S \looparrowright M$ is a properly immersed $\pi_1$--injective surface.
 The surface $S$ is called \emph{horizontal} if it intersects transversely to the Seifert fibers, \emph{vertical} if it is a union of the Seifert fibers. \end{defn}

-\begin{defn} Let $g \colon S \looparrowright M$ be a properly immersed $\pi_1$--injective surface in a hyperbolic $3$--manifold $M$.
+The definition of geometrically finite surface below is one of many equivalent forms.
+We refer the reader to \cite{Bowditch93} for detail discussions. \begin{defn} Let $g \colon S \looparrowright M$ be a properly immersed $\pi_1$--injective surface in a hyperbolic $3$--manifold $M$.
 The surface $S$ is called \emph{geometrically finite} if $\pi_1(S)$ is undistorted subgroup of $\pi_1(M)$, \emph{geometrically infinite} if $S$ is not a geometrically finite surface. \end{defn}

 \begin{defn} A properly immersed $\pi_1$--injective surface $g \colon S \looparrowright M$ is called \emph{virtual fiber} if after applying a homotopy relative to boundary, $g$ can be lifted to some finite cover $M_{S}$ of $M$ that fibers over the circle such that $g$ lifts to a fiber.
 In fact, $M_{S}$ is the mapping torus for some homeomorphism $\phi$ of $S$. \end{defn}